Anmol-Shrestha/aws-image-text-speech/README.md

-# Cloud Services Assignment 1
+# Cloud Services

 A cloud services application that uploads images and performs text translation using AWS services.

 ## Features

 - **File Upload**: Upload files to AWS S3 using boto3
+- - **AWS Recognition**: Detects what ever is in the image using AWS Rekognition
 - **Translation**: Translate text using AWS Translate service
 - **Text-to-Speech**: Convert text to speech using AWS Polly
-- **Speech Recognition**: Recognize speech from audio files using AWS Rekognition

 ## Prerequisites